TheChymera/chymeric_tutorials/source/_posts/2013-10-02-neurogentoo.markdown

 While officially unsupported, these packages are just as easy to get as the supported ones.
 You have 2 choices here:

-###### First Choice:
-Use NeuroGentoo instead of gentoo-science - it is in fact just a branch of it (you will still have access to everything in gentoo-science proper).
-For this, **instead of** adding gentoo-science *as described above* you have to enable the NeuroGentoo branch.
-To enable the overlay you have to follow the “Manually setting overlay locations” instructions from the [Gentoo overlay guide](http://wiki.gentoo.org/wiki/Overlay).
-In short, the procedure is:

-  1. Add ```PORTDIR_OVERLAY="/usr/local/portage/neurogentoo"``` (or whatever directory you prefer) to your ```/etc/portage/make.conf``` file.
-  2. Run ```git clone -b neurogentoo https://github.com/TheChymera/sci.git /usr/local/portage/neurogentoo``` (or whatever other directory you previously chose).

-###### Second Choice:
+#### Second Choice:
 Merge the NeuroGentoo branch from our gentoo-science fork into your local gentoo-science repository.
 **After** following the gentoo-science overlay instructions from the previous section:

   1. Navigate to your repository and run ```git remote add chymera https://github.com/TheChymera/sci.git```.
   2. Run ```git pull chymera neurogentoo```.

 ## NeuroGentoo!

 Now that you have read, understood, and followed the instructions above - **How-To: NeuroGentoo** boils down to the following:

 ### Emerge!

-The stable versions are at your fingertips - if you want anything newer you will just have to [tell Portage](http://wiki.gentoo.org/wiki/Knowledge_Base:Unmasking_a_package).
+The stable versions are at your fingertips - and if you want the cutting-edge development versions you can just [tell Portage](http://wiki.gentoo.org/wiki/Knowledge_Base:Unmasking_a_package).

-{% codeblock To get yourself - for instance - PsychoPy, simply emerge from a root shell: lang:console %}
+{% codeblock To install - for instance - PsychoPy, simply emerge from a root shell: lang:console %}
 # emerge psychopy
 {% endcodeblock %}

 ### Contribute!

-Yes, NeuroGentoo is supported by Gentoo users and neuroscientists (if you are here you may well be at least one of those) - we do not have paid employees nor do we make a direct profit from this.
+Yes, NeuroGentoo is supported by Gentoo users and neuroscientists (if you are here you might well be at least one of those) - we do not have paid employees nor do we make a direct profit from this.
 We contribute because neuroscience is important and Gentoo is awesome!